Developing a Trial Graphics Strategy

 After all, it’s being a good storyteller that makes you an engaging and effective trial lawyer.

-This article appeared in the San Francisco Daily Journal on April 16, 2008.
+This article originally appeared in the San Francisco Daily Journal on April 16, 2008.

 Appeared in The San Francisco Daily Journal